jackklika/4chan-trending/README.md

+__This is now maintained on a private repo since there's some hardcoded database stuff I'm too lazy to take out.
+If you're actually interested in the code, find a way to contact me and I'll send you a censored copy.__

 This somewhat works.

 This is bad code.

-This is now maintained on a private gitlab repo since there's some hardcoded database stuff I'm too lazy to take out.
-If you're actually interested in the code, find a way to contact me and I'll send you a censored copy.

 I'm trying to identify the trends of authors based on /lit/ posts.